 Mukilteo Elementary Garden

-Students, staff, master gardeners, scouts, neighbors, and community members are enthusiastically piecing it together, as one would a quilt.
-Students meet weekly to research various aspects of running a successful garden and have created teams dedicated to seed-starting, vermicompost, bringing reusables into the garden and keeping it a clean space, communicating and publishing news and important events with the school through Falcon News, and communicating with community partners.
+Students, staff, master gardeners, scouts, neighbors, and community members are enthusiastically piecing our garden together, as one would a quilt.
+Teams are dedicated to seed-starting, vermicompost, bringing reusables into the garden and keeping it a clean space, communicating and publishing news and important events with the school through Falcon News, and communicating with community partners.

 Staff are beginning to imagine teaching through gardening and are connecting with local gardeners and other educators to determine their next steps.